 The 5 Benefits of Lifelong Learning

-In 2016, The Pew Research Center found that 74% of American adults consider themselves “lifelong learners,” meaning they seek out learning activities in either their personal or professional lives (http://www.pewinternet.org/2016/03/22/lifelong-learning-and-technology/).
+In a 2020 report, Pew Research Center found that 73% of American adults consider themselves “lifelong learners,” meaning they seek out learning activities in either their personal or professional lives).
 These learning activities take many forms, from online seminars and courses through hands-on workshops and classes, from TED talks to self-study.

 There are many reasons people dedicate their time to increasing their knowledge, both personal and professional, and learning beyond the traditional school years has countless benefits.
 For the learner focused on their professional life, high among these benefits are:

 Most professionals who dedicate time to continued learning do so to maintain and improve the skills on which their jobs depend.
-87% of those interviewed by Pew cited this as the reason for their continued focus on learning.
+Out of those interviewed by Pew, 63% cited this as the reason for their continued focus on learning.
+In the past 12 months, they have taken a course or gotten additional training to improve their job skills or expertise.

 Not every job is the right job.
-Some professional leaners engage in further training to make themselves better candidates for new positions.
-21% of those who engaged in learning in the last year gave this reason.
+Some professional learners engage in further training to make themselves better candidates for new positions.
+24% of those who engaged in learning in the last year state this as their reason.